 Strict or Fuzzy Parsing

-Understand now let’s you chose between two different types of parsing when creating C/C++ projects.
+Understand lets you chose between two different types of parsing when creating C/C++ projects.
 The fuzzy parse is not as accurate but is great if the code doesn’t compile or for making an initial pass of the project with Understand.
 The strict parser requires that the include paths and macros be setup correctly, as outlined below, but in return will provide a very accurate parse.
-Objective-C and Objective-C++ both require the strict parser.
-Also if your project makes heavy use of C++ or Overloaded functions you will want to use the Strict Parser.
+Objective-C and Objective-C++ both require use of the strict parser.
+Also if your project makes heavy use of Templates or Overloaded functions, you will want to use the Strict Parser.

 Choose Compiler Options

-It’s important to double check the Compiler Options and make sure they are set correctly.
+It’s important to set the Compiler Options correctly.
 By configuring the right Compiler details, many Macros, Pragmas and Include Paths are automatically added to the project and increase the accuracy.
-It is important to know that not all environments will be supported with the strict parser so look closely at the settings that are accessed under Project->Configure Project->C++ or C++(Strict) to see if your environment is supported.
+It is important to note that not all environments will be supported with the strict parser, so look closely at the settings that are accessed under Project->Configure Project->C++ or C++(Strict) to see if your environment is supported.

 If you use Visual Studio, you can specify the Visual Studio solution or project files directly and Understand will gather all the information from them.
 Those files can be specified during the Project Creation wizard or in Project->Configure Project->Visual Studio.
 It can also help to launch Understand from the Visual Studio command prompt so it will look for the right include files.
 Start->Microsoft Visual Studio->Tools->Command Prompt then just type “understand” to launch it if it’s on your PATH.